benoitkugler/textlayout/fontconfig/Readme.md

 ## Differences from the original C library

-While the main fonctionnality of the original library are preserved, some simplifications have been made, (mainly to avoid complex logic of file system handling).
+While the main fonctionnality of the original library are preserved, some simplifications have been made (mainly to avoid complex logic of file system handling).

 ### Caching